volcengine/terraform-provider-volcengine/website/docs/r/network_interface.html.markdown

 * `security_group_ids` - (Required) The list of the security group id to which the secondary ENI belongs.
 * `subnet_id` - (Required, ForceNew) The id of the subnet to which the ENI is connected.
 * `description` - (Optional) The description of the ENI.
+* `ipv6_address_count` - (Optional) The number of IPv6 addresses to be automatically assigned from within the CIDR block of the subnet that hosts the ENI.
+Valid values: 0 to 10.
+ You cannot specify both the ipv6_addresses and ipv6_address_count parameters.
+* `ipv6_addresses` - (Optional) One or more IPv6 addresses selected from within the CIDR block of the subnet that hosts the ENI.
+Support up to 10.
+ You cannot specify both the ipv6_addresses and ipv6_address_count parameters.
 * `network_interface_name` - (Optional) The name of the ENI.
 * `port_security_enabled` - (Optional) Set port security enable or disable.
 * `primary_ip_address` - (Optional, ForceNew) The primary IP address of the ENI.